-Fake Indian Currency Notes (FICN) in circulation in these denominations are comparatively larger as compared to those in other denominations.
+Fake Indian Currency Notes (FICN) in circulation in these denominations is comparatively larger as compared to those in other denominations.
 For a common person, the fake notes look similar to genuine notes.
 Use of FICN facilitates financing of terrorism and drug trafficking.
-Use of high denomination notes for storage of unaccounted wealth has been evident
+Use of high denomination notes for storage of unaccounted wealth has been evident from cash recoveries made by law enforcement agencies from time to time.
+High denomination notes are known to facilitate generation of black money.